The Various Visual And Manual Soil Testing Methods

 Visual tests are an important part of soil testing and can provide valuable insight into the condition of the soil.
 Visual tests involve examining a sample of soil’s appearance and physical characteristics.
 They can identify problems with soil texture, colour, compaction, drainage, surface crusting, salinity levels, nutrient levels, pH and more.

-To conduct a visual test, collecting a soil sample from the area of interest is important.
+Collecting a soil sample from the area of interest is important to conduct a visual test.
 The sample should be taken in an area representative of the rest of the soil in that location.
 A shovel or garden trowel can take a sample of about one pint.
 The surface layer should be scraped away, and the sample should be placed in a clean, dry container.

 Visual testing involves looking at the soil and the area around the excavation site for signs of instability.
 The competent person might do visual tests such as the following: